vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 Internet VPNs

-- PRIVATE WAN SERVICES such as LEASED LINES and MPLS provide Bảo mật because each customer’s TRAFFIC is separated by using dedicated physical connections (LEASED LINE) or by MPLS TAGS
+- PRIVATE WAN SERVICES such as LEASED LINES and MPLS provide Security because each customer’s TRAFFIC is separated by using dedicated physical connections (LEASED LINE) or by MPLS TAGS
-- When using the Internet as a WAN to connect SITES together, there is no built-in Bảo mật by Mặc định
+- When using the Internet as a WAN to connect SITES together, there is no built-in Security by Default
 - To provide secure communications over the Internet, VPNs (Virtual Private Networks) are used
 - We will cover two kinds of Internet VPNs:
     - SITE-TO-SITE VPNS using IPSec